makersacademy/CV/README.md

 **Film**
 I attend film club meet-ups when I can and enjoy going to fun events such as secret showings and outdoor cinemas.

+**Hiking**
+Ever seen a developer in hiking boots and short shorts?
+Find me up a fell on Sunday mornings and you can find out why 95% of passersby bleach their eyes out.